-In this paper, we studied the problem of NOMA-based mobile edge computing based on the queue theory where it was assumed that each device of the network had the buffer and the computational tasks generated at various time slots and placed in the queue buffer of each device.
+In this article, we studied the problem of NOMA-based MEC based on the queuing theory where it was assumed that each device of the network had the buffer and the computational tasks generated at various time slots and placed in the queue buffer of each device.
 We assumed that the users' could employ two approaches to compute their tasks, i.e., the local computing and computing on the edge server.
-The main goal of the paper was to minimize the average power consumption of the whole network's users to perform these computations with a buffer stability condition.
-Toward this goal, we modeled the problem in the form of a stochastic optimization problem and used the Lyapunov method to achieve a dynamic power-latency trade-off for MEC offloading in such a network.
+The main goal of this article was to minimize the average power consumption of the whole network's users to perform these computations with a buffer stability condition.
+Toward this goal, we modeled the problem in the form of a stochastic optimization problem and used the Lyapunov method to achieve a dynamic powerlatency tradeoff for MEC offloading in such a network.
 We divided the objective function into two parts, i.e., the local computing and partial offloading computation tasks on the edge server.
-It was demonstrated that the problem in the server side has a non-convex form, so we employed the successive convex approximation method to solve the problem.
-We showed that our simulation results for the proposed NOMA-based partial offloading scheme displays a better performance compared to the previous works in terms of the average power consumption, execution delay and the average sum queue length of the task buffers for each MD.
+It was demonstrated that the problem in the server side has a nonconvex form, so we employed the SCA method to solve the problem.
+We showed that our simulation results for the proposed NOMA-based partial offloading scheme displays a better performance compared to the previous works in terms of the average power consumption, execution delay, and the average sum queue length of the task buffers for each MD.